PROFESSIONAL SERVICES DIRECTORS

 As Director of Accommodation and Commercial Services, Caryn is responsible for the teams who provide a range of services and facilities to staff, students and visitors across the University, including student accommodation, catering and delivered hospitality, conferences and event management.

 In addition, Caryn is a Director of UNICUS, a wholly owned subsidiary company of the University.
 UNICUS was set up in 2012 to develop a commercial proposition to enhance the offer to the University.
 UNICUS operates a boutique hotel, a village store for the community, a high end restaurant, a number of retail outlets and a staffing agency.

 Tracy joined the University in 2011 and was appointed Director Corporate Communications & External Relations in 2020 (moving from her previous position as Director HR & Communications).
-She is responsible for the operational leadership of the HR function and leads the Corporate Communication department which covers all Media & PR, Digital/Social, Marketing, Internal / External Communications across all audience groups.
+She is responsible for the operational leadership of the Corporate Communication department which covers all Media & PR, Digital/Social, Marketing, Internal / External Communications across all audience groups.
 She also has responsibility for Public Affairs and Sustainability.

 Tracy works closely with the senior leadership team to drive reputation and engagement in a global market.